RTTrP/RTTrP-Wiki/README.md

 ## Contact Information

-For info on the operation of this page, please contact Joe Zampino.
+For info on the operation of this page, please contact Marty Cochrane.

-**Joe Zampino**: joseph@blacktrax.ca
+**Marty Cochrane**: marty.cochrane@blacktrax.ca